denisov-vlad/simple-snowplow/README.md

 ### Downloading Tracker Scripts via CLI

-Instead of the shell script you can use the built-in command:
+Instead of the shell script you can use the built-in command (run from the repository root):
 ```bash
 uv run python simple_snowplow/cli.py scripts download
 ```
-This will place `sp.js`, `sp.js.map`, plugin bundle, and `loader.js` copies in `simple_snowplow/static/` and adjust the source map `file` field for the loader copy.
+This will place `sp.js`, `sp.js.map`, plugin bundle, and `loader.js` copies in the repository-level `static/` directory and adjust the source map `file` field for the loader copy.

 ### Web Tracking